TejasNachane/student-management-system/README.md

 # Student Management System

-A comprehensive web-based Student Management System built with PHP, HTML, CSS, and JavaScript.
+A  web-based Student Management System built with PHP, HTML, CSS, and JavaScript.
 The system provides role-based access for Admin, Faculty (Teachers and Principal), and Students.

 ## Features